-Before a lackluster 5-2 loss to the struggling New Jersey Devils on Wednesday, the Philadelphia netminder suggested to local reporters that if the Flyers lose twice in a row (presumably in regulation) to the Devils in a home-and-home battle this week, they would be “done."
+Before Wednesday’s lackluster 5-2 loss to the struggling New Jersey Devils, the Philadelphia netminder suggested to local reporters that losing twice in a row (presumably in regulation) to the Devils in a home-and-home battle this week and the Flyers would be “done."

-The danger when you attach significance to a regular-season game or a stretch of games vis-à-vis whether your season is about to go down the tubes and then you don’t respond to the artificial challenge is that it’s hard to bounce back.
-We’ll see how the Flyers respond Friday night at home, but the indicators aren’t positive.
+The danger when you attach significance to a regular season game or a stretch of games vis-a-vis whether your season is about to go down the tubes or not, and then when you don’t respond to the artificial challenge, it’s hard to bounce back.
+We’ll see how the Flyers respond Friday night at home but the indicators aren’t positive.

 Welcome to the climb.